fergusean/fast-jwt/README.md

 The payload must be a object, a buffer or a string.
 If not a object, all the options of the signer which modify the the payload will be ignored.
 If `iat` claim is already present, it won't be overwritten with the current timestamp.

-If the `secret` option is a function, the signer will also accept a Node style callback and will return a promise, supporting therefore both callback and async/await styles.
+If the `secret` option is a function or `useWorkers` is `true`, the signer will also accept a Node style callback and will return a promise, supporting therefore both callback and async/await styles.

 #### Example